[Page updated 1 June 2022]

 What Is Reactive Lighting Technology?

-RLT combines a light sensor with a couple of headlamps – on the Nao+ there is a wide (flood) beam, and a spotlight beam which combine to make a really nice quality of light (see beam test here).
+RLT now called RL in 2021, combines a light sensor with a couple of headlamps – on the Nao+ there is a wide (flood) beam, and a spotlight beam that combine to make a really nice quality of light (see beam test here).
 The light sensor measures the amount of light coming back into the headlamp.
 When more light is sensed reflecting back, the chip reduces the amount of light coming out of the headlamp beams.
 When the sensor doesn’t find any reflected light – it cranks up the power of the beams to shoot more light in the area being looked at.

 How Reliable Is the Reactive Lighting Technology?